amd/xdna-driver/README.md

 ## Linux compilation and installation

-Since Linux v6.10 offically supports AMD IOMMU SVA, we can play with original Linux source code.
+Since Linux v6.10 offically supports AMD IOMMU SVA, we can work with upstream Linux kernel source.
 If your system has Linux v6.10 or above installed, check if `CONFIG_AMD_IOMMU` and `CONFIG_DRM_ACCEL` are set.
 If not, the system is not good for XDNA driver.

 If you want to manually build Linux kernel, follow below steps.